steungaro/ing-sw-2025-ungaro-sola-tavecchio-verrengia/README.md

 ```

-Note: a `server-no-javafx.jar` is also available for environments without JavaFX support.
+Note: a `server-no-fx.jar` is also available for environments without JavaFX support.
 This does not affect the server's functionality.

 ### Client Launch
 Each client instance represents a player and can participate in only one game at a time.
 The client interface can be either textual (TUI) or graphical (GUI), and it can communicate with the server via Socket or RMI.